husjoh15/Group6_Ruby/Readme.txt

 https://sleepy-reef-97727.herokuapp.com/

 Special instruction on how to run the application:
-Pretty straight forward application.
-You can add games to the cart, make a new user and you can login.
-After you have logged in you get the ability to add new games.
+No special info.

 Login info:
-You can make yourself a user and login.
-You will have a few new rights when you are logged in, such as edit and destroy games from the database.
-Anyone can make new users.
+Make an own user on the site.
+You will have to rights to add, edit and destroy a game.

 Description of the project:
-We have made an online gameshop with we have a basic cart function.
-You can add and remove items from the cart.
+We have made an online gameshop with a basic cart function.
+You can add items to the cart and you will get the total price of a game, and total price for all games.
 There is a login, where we have used the devise gem.
-(There is two types of users, admin and user.
-Admins can add, edit and remove, items from the database.
-We have a rating functionality, where users can rate a game from 1 to 5 stars.
-This is the ajaxful_rating gem
+If you are not logged in, you can not add, edit or destroy a game.
+If you try that, you will be redirected to the log in page.
+When you log in, you can do those things.

 Individual Contribution: